Please ensure Javascript is enabled for purposes of website accessibility

 Support issues for Baby Boomers:?A primer

 It is a common misconception that just because you retire you will get a reduction in your spousal support obligation – that may not be the case, so beware.
-The terms of the obligation, when you retire, and the way you retire may significantly affect your ability to get a reduction.
-Does this mean the […]
+The […]

 Feb 21, 2012